Ahmad-ayoub/star_wars_api/README.md

 Handling Side Effects with useEffect
 * The useEffect hook is employed to handle side effects, such as fetching data from the SWAPI when the app loads.
 * Controlled when and how the side effects occur by specifying dependencies.

-Deployment with Heroku
-* The app is deployed using Heroku, a cloud platform for hosting web applications.
-* Heroku simplifies the deployment process, ensuring the app is accessible online.

-Example:
-An example of the Star Wars API app, showcasing its functionality and design, can be seen in the video below.
-This demonstration illustrates how the app fetches data, updates the UI using useState and useEffect hooks, and incorporates Bootstrap for styling and layout.

-[Include video demonstration here]

 Explore the vast Star Wars universe with the Star Wars API app, built using React, useState and useEffect hooks, and styled with Bootstrap.
 Feel free to access the app and delve into the exciting world of Star Wars.